astro-informatics/harmonic/docs/background/Harmonic_Estimator/uncorrelated.rst

 MCMC algorithms that are typically used to sample the posterior distribution result in correlated samples.
 By suitably thinning the MCMC chain (discarding all but every :math:`t^{\text{th}}` sample), however, samples that are uncorrelated can be obtained.
-In this subsection we present estimators for the reciprocal marginal likelihod and its variance under the assumption of uncorrelated samples from the posterior.
+In this discussion we present estimators for the reciprocal marginal likelihod and its variance under the assumption of uncorrelated samples from the posterior.

 Consider the harmonic moments